Magnesium is an incredibly important micronutrient.

 But personally, I’d prefer to get my nutrients from the food I eat.

 Vitamin C?
-Talk about unnecessary – we can get massive amounts just from eating fresh produce.
+So unnecessary – we can get massive amounts just from a few leafy greens.

 Real food always wins.